Location and timetable

 Some of the costs of the conference are funded by the Alexander von Humboldt Foundation.
 Once the total costs associated with running the meeting and supporting new and emerging researchers are covered, all remaining funding will be used to reimburse participants.
 The level of reimbursement will depend on the final number of participants and total costs, and will occur only after the meeting.

 The principal sponsor of the meeting is the Alexander von Humboldt Foundation.
-We also acknowledge gratefully financial support from the German Embassy in New Zealand.
+We also gratefully acknowledge the financial support of the NZ Ministry of Business, Innovation & Employment and the German Embassy in New Zealand.

 We recommend you consider one of the following highlights: